ryo33/mry/README.md

 }
 ```

-`#[mry::mry]` adds a visible but ghostly field `mry`  your struct, so your struct must be constructed by the following ways.
+`#[mry::mry]` adds a visible but ghostly field `mry` to your struct, so your struct must be constructed by the following ways.

 ```rust
 // An easy way